slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 See fame as a multiplier.

 People claim they want fame to impact the world; often what they crave is peer adoration.
-Don’t chase being well-known—chase being worth knowing.
+Don’t chase being well-known, chase being worth knowing.

 > *"He who is known as an early riser need not get up until noon." (...)
 "We’ll know that rock is dead when you have to get a degree to work in it." (...)